k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 - When an error handler returns false, the flow stops.

-An [Inner flow](22_broadway_flow_inner_flows.md) can be used as a powerful error handler since it allows to include complex logic as part of the error handling.
-This is recommended to use Inner flows as error handlers when the same error validation is required in several flows or in several Stages of a flow.
+An [Inner flow](22_broadway_flow_inner_flows.md) can be used as a powerful error handler since it can include complex logic as part of the error handling process.
+It is recommended using inner flows as error handlers when the same error validation is required in several flows or in several Stages of a flow.

 ### How Do I Add an Error Handler to a Stage?